lucialchen/self-customizing-ui/README.md

 # Self Customizing UI

-This is a self-customizing UI project that dynamically updates styles based on user prompts.
+This is a self-customizing UI project that dynamically re-styles itself based on user prompts.
 It uses OpenAI's API to generate CSS styles.

 ## Features
 - Dynamically update themes and styles based on user input.